 6. Understand your insurance coverage and check the validity of your green card before you drive away.

-Rent a Car Montenegro - Do You Need a Rental Car?
+Do You Need a Rental Car in Montenegro?

 For most people, renting a car in Montenegro makes sense.
 It's easy to get around and you can experience a lot more of the country.
 And if you’re visiting in summer it also makes getting around in the intense heat a lot more pleasant.